Aadhaar-debug/2020a1r040_AI-CVLab_COM611_AadhaarKoul/README.md

 # AI_with_Computer_Vision

-My repositories here are focused on building and exploring innovative AI and CV solutions that can bring real-world impact.
+My repositories here is focused on building and exploring innovative AI and CV solutions that can bring real-world impact.
 From deep learning models for image and video analysis to natural language processing applications, I am constantly exploring new possibilities to push the boundaries of AI and CV.
 Feel free to explore my repositories and join me on this exciting journey towards a smarter and more connected future.

 ## Acknowledgements